iits-consulting/terraform-k8s-db-init/README.md

 postgres, mysql, mariadb

 #### Limitations:
-Setting pod annotations/labels only works when creating the pod for the first time.
+Setting pod annotations/labels through this module only works when creating the pod for the first time.
+Pod annotations and labels are listed in **lifecycle.ignorechanges** list inside the **kubernetes_pod** ressource.
-Updating annotations/labels after pod creation requires recreation of the pod.
+An update on pod annotations/labels after creation is only possible via recreation (taint, destroy, etc...).

 Usage example
 ```hcl